 You may have heard about stem cell and its miracle purposes but are all the information you know about stem cell true?
 Here is everything you need to know about stem cell treatment.

 Stem cell treatment is turning out to be a new promising field in modern medical treatment.
 Several diseases are now curable with this therapy.
 Yet there are still unclear risks and unapproved information about the treatment among patients as well as customers.
-Following are underlying knowledge, current and possible uses and potential dangers that customers should know before taking any stem cell treatments.
+Following are underlying knowledge, current, and possible uses and potential dangers that customers should know before taking any stem cell treatments.

 What are stem cells?

 Cells are the fundamental units that make up the human body.
 Stem cells – basically, are the origins of all the functional cells in our body.
 They are unspecialized cells with the ability to develop into different types of cells.
-For instance, nerve cells, bone cells and blood cells.
+For instance, nerve cells, bone cells, and blood cells.

 There are many different stem cells coming from different parts of our body or forming at a different time during our lives.
-Generally, scientists seperate them into 2 main types: embryonic and adult stem cells.
+Generally, scientists separate them into 2 main types: embryonic and adult stem cells.

 - Embryonic stem cells: They derive from embryos.
 Most of the embryos come from women’s eggs.
 Scientists fertilize them at in vitro fertilization clinics.
 The owners may donate their eggs for medical purposes.
-Embryonic stem cells are pluripotent – which means they can become any cells in human body.
+Embryonic stem cells are pluripotent – which means they can become any cells in the human body.

 - Adult stem cells: They exist in small numbers in most adult tissues such as bone marrow or fat.
 The adaptation of this type of stem cell is restricted.